danrobdean/online-services/docs/analytics-pipeline/1-cloud-endpoint.md

 | buildVersion     | string  | Version of the build, should naturally sort from oldest to latest. |
 | eventTimestamp   | float   | The timestamp of the event, in unix time. |
 | eventAttributes  | dict    | Anything else relating to this particular event will be captured in this attribute as a nested JSON dictionary. |

+The idea is that all **root keys of the dictionary** are **always present for any event**.
+Anything custom to a particular event should be nested within eventAttributes.
+If there is nothing to nest it should be an empty dict (but still present).
+In case a server-side event is triggered around a player, ensure the player_id in captured in eventAttributes.
+For client-side events, as long as we have a log-in event which pairs up the player_id with the client's sessionId, we can always backtrack which other client-side events belonged to a player.
+Note that player_id is not a root field of our events, because it will not always be present for any event (e.g. AI induced events, client-side events pre-login, etc.).

 ### (2.2) - `/v1/file`